VasssilPopov/AllSpiders/_DOCs/README.txt

 About data

-The main folder is Spiders.
+The main folder is AllSpiders.

 It contains the following subfolders:
 	_DOCs 		- documents related to the system